 39. Except as otherwise stated in these Bye-Laws, Members may introduce guests, limited to three per Member at any one time, for the purpose of playing golf and must sign in guests in the register in the Professional’s shop.
 Green fees must be paid before commencing play.
 When the Professional’s shop is closed green fees may be paid in the Manager’s office or behind the bar.

-40. No guest shall be introduced on a privileged green fee more than six times per calendar year.
-The Manager’s permission is required for weekend and Bank Holiday playing guests.
+40. The Manager’s permission is required for weekend and Bank Holiday playing guests.

 41. Guests shall not be entitled to compete for Club prizes or trophies, or play in Club competitions.

 42. Except as otherwise stated in these Bye-Laws, Members may introduce guests to the privileges of the Clubhouse by entering their names and addresses, or club, in the visitor’s book, located in the lounge.
 Whilst there is no set maximum to the number of guests a Member may introduce or the number of times a guest may be introduced to the Clubhouse, action will be taken by the Board against any Member who is thought to be abusing this privilege.

 43. No person who has been expelled from the Club, or rejected for Membership, or whose Membership has been terminated shall be eligible for introduction as a guest.